SankeProds/jwtservice/README.md

 logs in a user that is going to use the other services

 - id: a user id
 - loginData: the data to log the user in.
-This is compared/validated with the data at registration. fields depends on authMethod set at `/register`
+This is compared/validated with the data at registration. fields depend on authMethod set at `/register`

 ```
 application/json